 Not achieving their academic potential

 These signs can help our behavioural optometrists to diagnose if there is an underlying vision problem that is affecting the student in the classroom.
 For many parents and teachers, this is a hidden problem that shows up as behavioural issues.
-So here is a quick summary of what these signs could potentially indicate are:
+So here is a quick summary of what these signs could potentially indicate:

 Myopia and Astigmatism